alwaysdata/documentation/databases/mariadb.en.md

 In shared servers, you can change `sql_mode` by [connection](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html) (SET SESSION).

 {{% notice info %}}
-MariaDB is offered by default on our servers but the VPS and dedicated client may request to use MySQL.
+MariaDB is offered by default on our servers but the VPS and dedicated users may request to use MySQL.
 {{% /notice %}}

 ---